Check all that apply:

 The good news is, I found a way to get better.
 Now I can eat everything again but I don’t feel the same way about food anymore.
 This experience inspired me to write 2 books – Eating Organic on a Budget and Eating Gluten-Free on a Budget.

 5. For almost a year, I didn’t eat sugar, wheat, dairy, or fruit.
 It was part of the strict diet that helped me heal from food allergies.
+But it was totally worth it because now I can eat anything.

 7. I was a wedding videographer for 5 years.